PepeDuke/Duck/README.md

 # Duck
-Duck is programming language, focusing on speed and abstraction, without care about compile time.
+Duck is a programming language, focusing on speed and abstraction, without care about compile time.
 Main feature of using Duck is async and sync design is resolved by the compiler with full thread safety.
 # Philosophy
-There are many languages each great in there own way, the only reason nowadays for making new language is to do something revolutionary.
-As CPUs have more and more cores over time there is not many reasons to make single threaded applications, async programing can be ok but from time to time you run into race conditions, concurrency problems or just additional code to stop your threds from fighting over resources.
+There are many languages, each great in their own way, the only reason nowadays for making a new language is to do something revolutionary.
+As CPUs have more and more cores over time there are not many reasons to make single threaded applications, async programming can be ok but from time to time you run into race conditions, concurrency problems or just additional code to stop your threads from fighting over resources.
 Duck is here to save the day.
-As many things are inherently async: some I/O operations, code that takes too long to execute, or any network oprations.
+As many things are inherently async: some I/O operations, code that takes too long to execute, or any network operations.
 Duck solves for all of this in compile time.

 No garbage collector, there should not be generated any garbage in the first place.
-Duck has single parent policie.
-At witch the owning parent destroys it's children or the parent gets destroyed, the resource gets removed.
-But until then others can reference this resource allowing for having same resource with multiple references.
+Duck has a single parent policy.
+At which the owning parent destroys its children or the parent gets destroyed, the resource gets removed.
+But until then others can reference this resource allowing for having the same resource with multiple references.

-Minor features: Some optimalization techniques should be done by the compiler it self, like bool stacking into bit flags.
+Minor features: Some optimization techniques should be done by the compiler itself, like bool stacking into bit flags.
 Support for full reflection.
-Build in marckup tags.
+Build in markup tags.

 Duck syntax is based on my personal preferences and my imagination of the perfect syntax.
-I like type safety as in my opinion it makes code simpler to read especialy as you geting return from functions/method and you have to mouse over to see what it actualy returning, with type safety you see it right there.
+I like type safety as in my opinion it makes code simpler to read especially as you get return from functions/method and you have to mouse over to see what it is actually returning, with type safety you see it right there.
 But on the other hand i'm not fan of verbose syntax, as it makes the whole code unnecessarily too large.

-Duck, as the name implies, also supports Duck typing, even thou this goes agenst the strong type nature of the Language, we are using middle ground Dack typing simular to TypeScript.
-Instead of resolving in runtime by the interpreter, it is resolved by the compiler and simply returns error message in runtime if it's printed out or just omitts this execution from final compiled code if function decleration does not exist.
+Duck, as the name implies, also supports Duck typing, even though this goes against the strong type nature of the Language, we are using middle ground Dack typing similar to TypeScript.
+Instead of resolving in runtime by the interpreter, it is resolved by the compiler and simply returns an error message in runtime if it's printed out or just omites this execution from final compiled code if function declaration does not exist.

-Duck forces type safety for fucntions as thay are the worse offenders in automatic return type or automatic arguments. i'm looking at you JavaScript. this can be bypassed to a certen extend with duck typing.
+Duck forces type safety for functions as they are the whorse offenders in automatic return type or automatic arguments.
+I'm looking at you JavaScript. this can be bypassed to a certain extend with duck typing.

 # Project status
 Current status: **design stage**